EdSwArchitect/ai-taxi-model/README.md

   - Handling multiple invalid schema files
   - Mixing valid and invalid schema files in the same directory

+- **File Movement Tests**:
+  - Successfully processed files are moved to the processed directory
+  - Files with errors are moved to the error directory with appropriate suffixes

 - **Metrics Verification**:
   - Files processed counter
   - Records processed counters (by taxi type)